 Kaziranga National Park

-A World Heritage Site covering 430 square kilometres on the southern bank of the Brahmaputra, KAZIRANGA NATIONAL PARK, 217km east of Guwahati, occupies a vast valley floor against a backdrop of the Karbi Anglong hills.
-Its rivulets, shallow lakes and semi-evergreen forested highlands blend into marshes and flood plains covered with tall elephant grass.
-A visit here is exhilarating and you are likely to see elephants, deer and wild buffalos.
-The big draws, however, are the park’s famous one-horned rhinos (officially there are around two thousand), which are best observed from the back of an elephant, first thing on a winter’s morning, and its tigers, which are relatively elusive, despite a government report in 2010 that claimed Kaziranga has the highest density of tigers of any park in the world.
+A World Heritage Site covering 430 square kilometres on the southern bank of the Brahmaputra, KAZIRANGA NATIONAL PARK, 217km east of Guwahati, occupies a vast valley floor against a backdrop of the Karbi Anglong Hills.
+Its rivulets, shallow lakes and semi-evergreen forested highlands blend into marshes and flood plains covered with tall elephant grass teeming with deer and wild buffalos.
+However, the big draw, is the park’s famous yet highly endangered one-horned rhinos, best observed from the back of an elephant first thing on a winter’s morning.
+Tiger sightings are relatively rare, despite the park’s official claim to have the highest density of tigers of any park in the world.

 Jeeps take you deeper into the forest than elephants, but cannot get nearly as close to the rhinos and buffalo.
 The abundant birdlife includes egrets, herons, storks, fish eagles, kingfishers and a grey pelican colony.